Karql/elastalert2-server/README.md

 - **GET `/rules`**

-    Returns a list of directories and rules that exist in the `rulesPath` (from the config) and are being run by the ElastAlert process.
+    Returns a list of directories and rules that exist in the `rulesPath` (from the config) and are being run by the ElastAlert2 process.

 - **GET `/rules/:id`**